BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 ## 5. Authentication

 JWT-based authentication using RS256 (asymmetric — two keys: private to sign, public to verify).
-Tokens are valid for 24 hours.
+Tokens are valid for 24 hours and include `issuer` and `audience` claims to scope them to this API.

 ```
 Register / Login